 Over the years I've worked with many different issues, such as anxiety, depression, panic attacks, relationship problems, self esteem, OCD, bereavement, and much more.
 I have found that a mixture of talking and Cognitive Behavioural Therapy work well with many issues.

 Please take a look at my website for more information https://www.traceymurraycounselling.com

-There can be times in our lives when we find it hard to cope, and may be anxious, confused, and distressed.
+There can be times in our lives when we find it hard to cope, and may be feeling sad, anxious, confused, or distressed.
 With empathy, and compassion, I can help you work through your thoughts and feelings, and find your way forward.
-I can help you to accept what you can't change, and change what you can.
+I offer a non-judgemental, confidential and safe environment from my private practice which is based in Kingston upon Hull.

 Together, we can help you to: